What to Expect at the ER

 - Please do not hesitate to use the nurse call button if you need to communicate with your nurse.

-- Some lab tests may take some time for processing and accurate results, therefore, your time in the Emergency Department could take four hours or more.
+- Some lab tests may take some time processing; therefore, your time in the Emergency Department may take four hours or more.

 - Amenities such as pillows, blankets and even a television are all available for you during this time.